Grade Appeal Guide

 Students have the right to appeal decisions and practices that affect their academic standing.
 This guide outlines the series of steps a student may take to resolve an appeal issue.

 This document is intended for general information only.
 Please refer to Final Grade Appeals Policy (217) for detailed procedures.
 Complaints related to general instructor performance rather than a specific grade may be referred to the Dean of the area.
-In this situation, the Coordinator, Office for Academic Integrity and Appeals will refer your complaint and give you instructions about whom to contact.
+In that situation, contact the Academic Integrity office to inquire how best to move ahead.

 If the problem cannot be resolved at the informal resolution stage, you can request a formal appeal by submitting an Application for a Panel Decision form.
 The information required for this form is very similar to the Notice of Appeal form, above, in that the most important component is the discussion of the evidence you want to present.
 The Coordinator will supply you with the form.
 It must be submitted within five days of the informal resolution attempt, or five days of the instructor's response, if informal resolution is not attempted.
 An Appeal Panel is appointed from the Standing Academic Appeal Committee, which consists of UFV employees and students.
 The Panel will hear evidence from both parties, judge the appeal, and render a decision.